 Considering that the trek climbs up to an altitude of over 20,000 ft., it kinda goes without saying that the views from the summit will be unparalleled.
 You might have seen the sweeping views from 12,500 ft., and yet you cannot begin to imagine the grandeur of the views from 20,000 ft.
 The entire Zanskar and Indus Valley open themselves before you, with their winding routes.
 You have the mighty Zanskar and Karakoram ranges for company, with peaks like Saser Kangri and Golap Kangri keeping a close watch over you.

 The Stok Kangri trek is best attempted during the summer months, ideally from June to September, when the weather conditions are relatively less extreme, compared to the winter months.

-Planning your Stok Kangri trek 2019?
-Make sure you begin following a rigours fitness routine at least 3-4 months prior to your attempt.
-Besides that, you will need to acclimatise well to the high altitudes of Ladakh once you've flown in.
+Planning your Stok Kangri trek 2020?
+Make sure you begin following a rigorous fitness routine at least 3-4 months prior to your attempt.
+Besides that, you will need to acclimatize well to the high altitudes of Ladakh once you've flown in.
 Take an entire day to rest in Let, which lies approximately at an altitude of 11,500 ft. above sea level.
-Once that's checked off, do not take acclimatisation walks lightly.
+Once that's checked off, do not take acclimatization walks lightly.
 They may seem uninteresting, compared to the summit attempt, but will contribute greatly to the success of the latter.
 Don't let the mere excitement of scaling a six-thousander shadow everything else.
 It requires training, fitness, and patience.